Gabby-B-B/classification-project/README.md

-<h1> Predicting Churn at Darden Telco </h1>
+<p><h1> Predicting Churn at Darden Telco </h1>
 <h2>About the project</h2>
 <h3>Goals </h3>
 <p>My goal for this project is to create a model predicting churn using the data obtained from the Telco database.
 I would like to identify what conditions and attributes are the biggest drivers of churn.
-In this project I will deliver acquire.py, prepare.py, telco.csv and model.ipynb which will hold my report</p>
+In this project I will deliver acquire.py, prepare.py, telco.csv and final_presentation.ipynb which will hold my report</p>
 <h2> Data Dictionary </h2>
 <ul>
 <li> Churn: the measure of the numnber of individuals moving out of a collection group over a specific period. </li>